Nude (2018 film): Plot

-Yamuna, the protagonist of our story belongs to a very poor family.
-She lives with her teenage son Lakshman and husband who has an open illicit relationship and spends her money and jewellery on the other woman.
+Yamuna belongs to a very poor family.
+She lives with her teenage son Lakshman and husband who has an open illicit relationship and spends her earnings and jewellery on the other woman.
 After being publicly humiliated by her husband, Yamuna leaves her village and arrives in Mumbai to stay with her aunt, Akke who is equally poor and lives with her husband in a single room.
 Her aunt supports her and they start leading a normal life.
 Yamuna spends most of the day looking for a job because she doesn't want to be a burden on her aunt.
 Frustrated one day she tries to find what job Akkey does.
-She follows her to Sir J. J. School of Art and finds out that she is a nude model for the students of arts college.
+She follows her to Sir J. J. School of Art and finds out that she is a nude model for the students of the arts college.

-After a minor tiff on the nature of the job Akke reveals to Yamuna that she has been doing this for past 15 to 20 years and it is a noble work of education.
-After some thought, she asked Yamuna if she would like to do the job.
-After initial hesitation, Yamuna agrees and they go to her college.
-Yamuna starts with her job as a nude model and gets a decent amount of money.
-Along with that she also does housekeeping jobs to earn extra income.
+After a minor tiff on the nature of the job, Akke reveals to Yamuna that she has been doing this for past 15 to 20 years and it is a noble work of education.
+After some thought, she asks Yamuna if she would like to do the job.
+After initial hesitation, Yamuna agrees and they go to the college.
+Yamuna starts with her job as a nude model and earns a decent amount of money.
+She also does housekeeping jobs to earn extra income.
 There is only one student who seems to care about her while the rest of them are oblivious to her presence.